dberwang/retail-vision-analytics/README.md

 The primary questions that I seek to answer are:

-* Can useful retail vision analytics be generated from video using object detection and tracking in Computer Vision?
+* Can retail vision analytics be generated from video using Computer Vision?
+* Would generated analytics be reliable?
-* How reliable and costly is an automated process?
+* How much would an automated process cost?

 Retail Vision Analytics for retail wasn't feasible ten years ago, but it may be possible today.

 ## 2. Data Collection

 The primary video data used was the Ground VIRAT Video Dataset Release 2.0.
 This publicly available video is similar to footage that a retailer would have of customers walking in parking lots and walking areas outside of its stores.
 The camera views are from various fixed locations, outdoors and during daylight hours.

 ## 3. Data Wrangling